jamespfu/Dashable/README.md

 15. Lastly, press and hold on your Amazon Dash button until the blue light starts blinking.

 16. On a Wifi-enabled device, connect to the Wifi service Amazon ConfigureMe.

+17. Open a new browser window, and go to 192.168.0.1

+18. Replace the current MAC address(es) with your MAC address, which should be displayed on the Amazon Dash page.

+19. If you do not have two Amazon Dashes, you can just delete the elif source_mac == second statement, and also the variable that stores the mac address of the second dash

+20. You're all set!
+Save the code and run it with SUDO!
+Make sure that you have connected it with the Amazon Shopping app and that your Dash is connected to wifi, and not assigned to a product (to prevent accidental purchases).